 According to the “Dispensationalism” or “Futurism” interpretation of prophecy, the coming of Jesus Christ will be in two separate events.
-First, He will come secretly to take the church to heaven, and then, seven years later, He will come in power and glory.
+First, He will come secretly to take the church to heaven, and then, seven years later, He will come in power and glory to inaugurate His millennial kingdom.
 In between those two events, the Antichrist will allegedly come to power and the great tribulation period takes place.

-But the Bible nowhere speaks of these two separate comings of Jesus nor does the word rapture appear in the Scriptures.
+The Bible nowhere speaks of these two separate comings of Jesus nor does the word rapture appear in the Scriptures.
 Christ’s coming, the resurrection, and catching up of the saints to meet Jesus in the air, all take place at the same time, at the end of the world (1 Thessalonians 4:16, 17; 1 Corinthians 15:52; Matthew 24:27; Matthew 24:30,31; Psalm 50:3; Revelation 1:7; Matthew 24:27; Revelation 6:16,17).
 To believe that the second coming of Christ will be secret, in view of the previous Bible references is to contradict the Bible.

 Dispensationalists also believe that Israel as a nation will play a major role in the end time events.
-They teach that God has yet to fulfill His promises to modern Israel.
+They teach that God has yet to fulfill His promises to the modern nation of Israel.
 These promises include obtaining the literal land of Israel and rebuilding the third Temple.
 They believe that when Christ returns, He will rule the world from Jerusalem for a thousand years.
 Some of the contemporary so-called Christian “Zionists” are Thomas Ice, Randall Price, Grant Jeffrey, Hal Lindsey, Tim LaHaye, Dave Hunt, and John Hagee.

 Now there are two Israels.
 One group is composed of literal Israelites “according to the flesh” (Romans 9:3, 4).
 The other is “spiritual Israel,” composed of Jews and Gentiles who believe in Jesus Christ.
 Paul writes, “They are not all Israel, which are of Israel” (Romans 9:6).
 This means that not all are part of God’s spiritual Israel who are of the literal nation of Israel.
-Paul continues: “That is, they which are the children of the flesh [physical descendants of Abraham], these are not the children of God: but the children of the promise are counted for the seed” (v.
-8).
+Paul continues: “That is, they which are the children of the flesh [physical descendants of Abraham], these are not the children of God: but the children of the promise are counted for the seed” (verse 8).